ItzSwirlz/Ristretto/README.md

 # Ristretto

 Ristretto is a plugin for Aroma that provides a foundation for smart home automation on the Wii U with a HTTP server.
-This will allow for other devices to communicate with the Wii U, and can then be used with something like [homebridge-wiiu](https://github.com/ItzSwirlz/homebridge-wiiu) to be added to existing home automation software.
+This will allow for other devices to communicate with the Wii U, and can then be used to extend existing home automation sofftware.

-Currently, it is still a work-in-progress.
-This code is currently made specifically for my setup and will eventually be generalized.

 ## Installation

-(`[ENVIRONMENT]` is a placeholder for the actual environment name.)

-1. Copy the file `ExamplePlugin.wps` into `sd:/wiiu/environments/[ENVIRONMENT]/plugins`.
+1. Copy the file `Ristretto.wps` into `sd:/wiiu/environments/aroma/plugins`.
-2. Requires the [WiiUPluginLoaderBackend](https://github.com/wiiu-env/WiiUPluginLoaderBackend) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.
+2. Requires the [WiiUPluginLoaderBackend](https://github.com/wiiu-env/WiiUPluginLoaderBackend) in `sd:/wiiu/environments/aroma/modules`.

-Start the environment (e.g Aroma) and the backend should load the plugin.
+Start the environment and the backend should load the plugin.
+By default, the port runs on :8572.
+You'll know the server is working when you open `http://(wiiu_ip_address):8572` in your browser and you should see the text "Ristretto".

 ## Building